The Military Service Appeal Tribunals handled appeals against compulsory military service after conscription was introduced on 2 March 1916.

 National Records of Scotland, Military Service Appeal Tribunal Papers, SC33/62/1/34, page 4

-Martin’s appeal was unsuccessful, and he served in the Army.
+Martin’s appeal was unsuccessful, and he served in the Royal Naval Reserve.
 On 1 January 1919 he drowned with many other returning soldiers when HMY ‘Iolaire’ sank in The Minch, close to its destination, Stornoway, off the north-western coast of Scotland.
+Read about the 'Iolaire' disaster.

 For further information about these records, please see our guide.